 Why do eggs freeze?

 Eggs are mostly liquid inside until they’re cooked or are able to develop into a chick – and like other liquids, they have a freezing point.
 Chicken eggs freeze around 29℉, and can freeze solid in just a couple of hours.
 Since a non-broody hen doesn’t sit on the eggs for long, eggs laid in the nesting box are susceptible to the cold.

 How can I tell if an egg is frozen?

 Frozen eggs may feel more dense than usual, and may also crack, burst, or bulge from the internal pressure.
 Some eggs may not be completely frozen when they’re collected, and if you use them right away, you may see the partially frozen egg white.
 Partially frozen eggs may also feel off-balance in your hand, or make an audible sound when shaken.

-Can I use a frozen egg?
+Can I use frozen eggs?

-How to prevent the eggs from freezing
+3 ways to prevent eggs from freezing

 Insulate your coop